-Building Fund (21) is maintained on the modified accrual basis of accounting.
-Its revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current fiscal period.
+The Building Funds are maintained on the modified accrual basis of accounting.
+Revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current fiscal period.
 Expenditures are recognized in the accounting period in which the liability is incurred (when goods are received or services rendered).
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
 The statement of revenues, expenditures, and changes in fund balance reports on the sources (revenues and other financing sources) and uses (expenditures and other financing uses) of current financial resources.